asjadjawed/devops/docker/prod-ready-dockerfile.md

 🚨 Large images lead have higher exposure to vulnerabilities (due to extra software installed) and increased space and network bandwidth consumption.
 Use lean Docker images, such as `Slim` or `Alpine` Linux variants.

 💡 For reference selecting the full version may lead to sizes in excess of `1GB` while optimized images can be as small as `100MB - 200MB`.
 Consider the difference in storing, transfer, loading of these images.
+The Node.js v14.4.0 Docker image is `~345MB` in size versus `~39MB` for the Alpine version, which is almost `10x` smaller.

 ## Privilege Escalation 🔐